Best Low Risk Investments in Canada Right Now (January 2025)

 High-Interest Savings Accounts (HISAs)

-Big banks offer dismal interest rates of 0.1-0.5% on their savings accounts, so your best bet is to look at digital banks with no-fee accounts.
-The best high-interest savings account in Canada is the Personal Account from EQ Bank, which offers 3.75% interest and has zero fees.
+Big banks offer dismal interest rates of 0.1-0.5% on their savings accounts, so your best bet is to look at Canada’s best online banks, which offer no-fee accounts.
+The best high-interest savings account in Canada is the Personal Account from EQ Bank, which offers 3.50% interest and has zero fees.
 You can learn more about this account and other offerings from EQ in our EQ Bank Review

 PROS: